Search results

 How to generate the access token for Bold Reports Report Server using credentials

-You can generate the access token for the user in Bold Reports by using the Authentication API.
-To achieve this, pass the following parameters.
+You can generate the access token for a user in Bold Reports by using the Authentication API.
+To do this, pass the following parameters:

-grant_type - This type of credentials are used to authorize the request for an access token.
-Valid values: password.
+grant_type - The type of credentials used to authorize the request for an access token.
+The valid value is password.

 .NET,.NET Core, and .NET Framework

 Use HTTPClient with ASP.NET Core, ASP.NET MVC, and ASP.NET Web Forms applications to interact with RESTful APIs.
-Refer to the following code to generate the authorization using the credential.
+Refer to the following code to generate the authorization using the credentials:

 public class TokenHelper